 4.5.7 Error analysis by Sentry.io

-We use "Sentry" on some pages (e.g. the checkout page), a service provided by Functional Software, Inc., 45 Fremont Street, 8th Floor, San Francisco, CA 94105, USA.
+We use "Sentry" on some pages (e.g. the checkout page or the editor), a service provided by Functional Software, Inc., 45 Fremont Street, 8th Floor, San Francisco, CA 94105, USA.

 Sentry allows us to log software errors.
 The information collected in this way is transmitted to Sentry on a server in the USA only in the event of an internal software error and stored there.
 The following information is collected: